Mandate for Syria and the Lebanon: State of Alawites

-The State of Alawites (État des Alaouites, دولة العلويين) was located on the Syrian coast and incorporated a majority of Alawites, a branch of Shia Islam.
-The port city of Latakia was the capital of this state.
-Initially it was an autonomous territory under French rule known as the "Alawite Territories".
-It became part of the Syrian Federation in 1922, but left the federation again in 1924 and became the "State of Alawites".
+The Alawite State (État des Alaouites, دولة العلويين) was located on the Syrian coast and incorporated a majority of Alawites, a branch of Shia Islam.
+It capital was the port city of Latakia.
+Initially, it was an autonomous territory under French rulem known as the "Alawite Territories".
+It became part of the Syrian Federation in 1922, but left the federation again in 1924 and became the "Alawaite State".
 On 22 September 1930, it was renamed the "Independent Government of Latakia".
 The population at this time was 278,000.
 The government of Latakia finally joined the Syrian Republic on 5 December 1936.
-This state witnessed several rebellions against the French, including that of Salih al-Ali (1918–1920).
+The state witnessed several rebellions against the French, including that of Salih al-Ali (1918–1920).

-On 28 June 1922, Arrêté 1459 created a "Federation of the Autonomous States of Syria" which included the State of Aleppo, the State of Damascus and the State of the Alawis.
-However, two and a half years later on 5 December 1924, Arrêté 2979 and Arrêté 2980 established the Alawite State as an independent state with Latakia as its capital, and separately unified the States of Aleppo and Damascus into a single State called "État de Syrie" ("State of Syria"), formally established on 1 January 1925.
+On 28 June 1922, Arrêté 1459 created a "Federation of the Autonomous States of Syria", which included the State of Aleppo, the State of Damascus and the Alawite State.
+However, two-and-a-half years later, on 5 December 1924, Arrêté 2979 and Arrêté 2980 established the Alawite State as an independent state, with Latakia as its capital, and separately unified the States of Aleppo and Damascus into the "État de Syrie" ("State of Syria"), which was formally established on 1 January 1925.

-In 1936, both Jebel Druze and the Alawite State were incorporated into the State of Syria.
+In 1936, both Jebel Druze State and the Alawite State were incorporated into the State of Syria.